 - You are overconfident with your revenue.

 - You have no clear plan for the future.
-Banks always prioritize an SME that have a set plan from startup, expansion, and future stability.
-True enough, it’s better that banks require you to submit your business plan prior to having a loan approval.
+Banks always prioritize an SME that have a set plan from startup Singapore, expansion, and future stability.
+True enough, it’s better than bank personal loan require you to submit your business plan prior to having a loan approval.
 But still, the long time they take to approve an SME loan makes them a huge disadvantage.

 How to Get Out of Detrimental Debts?